Overview · ← Project plan

 2D floor-plan drawings 1 per floor plan

-"Do we have a clean line-drawing floor plan for each layout?"
+"Do we have a clean line-drawing floor plan for each layout, and are the ones already in Entrata any good?"

 Why: renters use the 2D plan to understand the layout, and most Boise competitors skip it.
 It's a cheap, easy edge.